PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### What did we learn from all this?

-- Python, which we wrote our ingestion pipeline in, wasn’t going to work.
-Dependency management was too difficult.
+- Python, which we wrote our ingestion pipeline in, wasn’t going to work for apps.
+Dependency management for arbitrary code was too difficult.

 - Apps needed to scale while having access to some key JavaScript libraries.
 Using Node and Celery enabled us to integrate into our ingestion pipeline while providing the functionality we needed.

 - We needed to make sure the code apps were running was secure and sandboxed.
 VMs were the answer to this, and Node had support for VMs.